Moonsong-Labs/storage-hub-runtime-poc/README.md

 - StorageHub runtime node
 - User node

+    The User node is built with the `./storagehub-client-node/files-to-upload` folder containing test files ready to upload to the StorageHub runtime.

 - Backup Storage Provider (BSP) node

     This will connect to the StorageHub runtime as a light client and start listening for file storage requests events and send transactions to volunteer to store files.